About training

 What if you're not living permanently in NSW, but have an approved RSA qualification from another state or territory in Australia?

-If you're working in Security or RSA marshal duties at licensed premises:
+If you're working in security or performing RSA marshal duties at licensed premises, you must:

-- You must complete the NSW RSA Bridging course, whether you live permanently in NSW or not.
+- complete the NSW RSA bridging course, whether you live permanently in NSW or not, and

-- You're required to hold a NSW competency card displaying the RSA endorsement at all times.
+- hold a valid NSW competency card with RSA endorsement.

-- you can show evidence of your certificate/training when required (see next drop-down)
+- you can show evidence of your certificate/training when required (see next drop-down), and

-- you understand your obligations under NSW liquor laws when working in NSW.
+- you understand your obligations under NSW liquor laws.

-You can voluntarily complete the bridging course to inform you of NSW requirements relating to areas like refusal of service, signage, compliance and harm minimisation strategies.
-For example, in NSW, if you identify a customer as being intoxicated, you must stop service and ask the person to leave the premises.
-This may be different to other jurisdictions.
+You can voluntarily complete the bridging course to ensure you’re aware of NSW requirements relating to areas like refusal of service, signage, compliance and harm minimisation strategies which may differ from other jurisdictions.

-Even if you're a temporary interstate worker, you may be required to show your valid recent interstate RSA certificate:
+Even if you're a temporary interstate worker, you may be required to show your valid interstate RSA certification:

-- to a prospective employer (hotels, restaurants, pubs, clubs etc), who may want to keep a record of your RSA details, verify your interstate RSA certificate, and sight your photo identification.
+- to a prospective employer (hotels, restaurants, pubs, clubs etc), who may want to verify your interstate RSA certification, and

-- for inspection by either Police officers or Liquor & Gaming NSW inspectors if asked.
+- for inspection by either Police officers or Liquor & Gaming NSW (L&GNSW) inspectors if asked.

 I live in Queensland and hold a current QLD RSA certificate and occasionally need to serve liquor at sporting events or music festivals in NSW.
 Am I eligible?

 Yes, you are eligible to work in NSW if your QLD RSA certificate is less than 5 years old, unless you move permanently to NSW.
-However, voluntarily completing the online RSA bridging course offered by Liquor & Gaming NSW will help you understand your obligations under the NSW liquor laws when working in NSW.
+However, voluntarily completing the online RSA bridging course offered by L&GNSW will help you understand your obligations under the NSW liquor laws when working in NSW.

 I live in a small cross border town and hold an interstate RSA certificate.
 Am I eligible to work in a venue across the border in NSW?

-Yes.
-If you intend to work in a role involving sale, supply or service of liquor at a venue in NSW but you permanently reside in another State or Territory, you may work in NSW so long as you hold an approved interstate RSA certificate.
-However, if you permanently move to NSW or your role involves security or RSA marshal duties, you must complete the online NSW RSA Bridging course and obtain a competency card to work in NSW.
-Refer to the information above.
+Yes, if you intend to work in a role involving sale, supply or service of liquor at a venue in NSW but you permanently reside in another State or Territory, you may work in NSW so long as you hold a valid RSA certificate.
+However, if you permanently move to NSW or your role involves security or RSA marshal duties, you must complete the online NSW RSA bridging course and obtain a competency card to work in NSW (refer to the information above).

 What you'll learn in the NSW bridging course